hclimente/hclimente.github.io/_news/20230301_join_novonordisk.md

 related_posts: false
 ---

 I joined the Novo Nordisk Research Center Oxford as Senior Data Scientist.
-I will be applying machine learning to genetics.
+I will be applying machine learning to genetic-based target discovery.